Jaguar S-Type (1999): Overview

-The supercharged S-Type R joined the lineup in 2002, and the hope was that it would compete with BMW's M5 and the Mercedes E55 AMG.
-The R was powered by the newly revised hand-built 4.2-Litre V8 with an Eaton M112 supercharger, producing 400 hp and could accelerate from 0 to 60 mi/h in 5.3 seconds (0 to 100 km/h in 5.6 s).
+The supercharged S-Type R joined the lineup in 2002 as a competitor to BMW's M5 and the Mercedes E55 AMG.
+The R was powered by the newly revised hand-built 4.2-Litre AJ V8 with an Eaton M112 supercharger, producing 400 hp and capable of accelerating the car from 0 to 60 mi/h in 5.3 seconds (0 to 100 km/h in 5.6 s).
 The top speed was limited to 155 mph.
 It included 18-inch alloy wheels, wire-mesh grille, and monochromatic paint.
 The R also has a rear apron, side-skirts, and front apron with built-in fog-lamps, a rear spoiler, a brace located near the rear subframe, and R badging on the boot lid and both front wings.

-The Jaguar S-Type R is able to produce an extra 20 bhp with a modified pulley.

 Also added on the 2003 model was an electronic parking-brake paddle-switch that replaced the conventional manually operated lever for the rear brakes.
-For the 2003 model year, the Jaguar S-type was given a six-speed, automatic ZF 6HP26 transmission as well as a revised 3.0-litre V6 engine with 235 hp (US spec) versus 240 hp for the 1999 to 2002 models.
-The 2003 model featured a revised dash, centre console, and a grille with the Jaguar badge to give the vehicle a more Jaguar-like appearance, and a flip-open key was devised for the ignition.
+For the 2003 model year, the Jaguar S-Type was given a six-speed automatic ZF 6HP26 transmission as well as a revised 3.0-litre V6 engine with 235 hp (US spec) versus 240 hp for the 1999 to 2002 models.
+The 2003 model featured a revised dash, centre console, and a grille with the Jaguar badge to give the vehicle a more Jaguar-like appearance, with a flip-open key devised for the ignition.